encointer/encointer-wallet-flutter/packages/ew_primitives/README.md

-# Ew Models
+# Ew Primitives

-Encointer Models Package
+Defines primitives used throughout the encointer code base.